rogeriomoura/dnd-grimoire/memory-bank/activeContext.md

 2. Search for spells by name
 3. Add spells to their grimoire
 4. View detailed spell information in their grimoire
-5. Print their grimoire
+5. Export their grimoire as a PDF

 The current focus is on:

 - Ensuring the application works correctly with the D&D 5e API
 - Improving the user interface and experience
-- Enhancing the print functionality
+- Enhancing the PDF export functionality
 - Adding additional filtering options for spells

 ## Recent Changes